Those four little words reveal more than you think

-While conducting some research recently, I discovered a question in a web forum that got me thinking.
-In a nutshell, the question was: should you include ‘Sent from my iPhone [or Android phone etc.]’ at the foot of an email if you’re composing it on a mobile device?
+While researching recently, I discovered a question in a web forum that got me thinking.
+In a nutshell, the question was: should you include ‘Sent from my iPhone [or Android phone, etc.]’ at the foot of an email if you’re composing it on a mobile device?

 I confess that, until a few weeks ago, I’d assumed such questions were now redundant.
 Smartphones and tablets are hardly new.
-Surely by now we’re all over the ‘Look at me with the latest piece of tech wizardry’ thing, aren’t we?
+Surely we’re all over the ‘Look at me with the latest piece of tech wizardry’ thing by now, aren’t we?

 In fact, couldn’t such a line in an email signature even backfire?
-After all, it’s a simple enough task to customise it or even remove it altogether.
-Leaving it in would therefore suggest that you were actually a little, well, technologically challenged.
+After all, it’s a simple enough task to customize it or even remove it altogether.
+Leaving it in would therefore suggest that you were a little, well, technologically challenged.

-But then the offending line reappeared in my own iPhone signature, after a software update.
-Mildly irritated, I resolved to customise it as soon as I had a couple of minutes.
+But then the offending line reappeared in my own iPhone signature after a software update.
+Mildly irritated, I resolved to customize it as soon as I had a few minutes.

 Two weeks later, I still hadn’t updated it.
-By then though, I was beginning to wonder if there might actually be an advantage to leaving it there.
+By then, though, I wondered if there might be an advantage to leaving it there.

-After all, surely letting people know that I was emailing on the hoof would buy me some leeway when it came to the odd typo or malapropism (at least ‘for all intensive purposes’, if not ‘kind retards’).
+After all, surely letting people know that I was emailing on the hoof would buy me some leeway regarding the odd typo or malapropism (at least ‘for all intensive purposes,’ if not ‘kind retards’).

-Intrigued, I started doing a little digging and soon found I was not alone, which is how I discovered the forum question.
+Intrigued, I started digging and soon found I was not alone, which is how I discovered the forum question.

 At the time of reading, the question had attracted 35 responses.
-A little more rooting around revealed a Guardian article on the same subject that was followed by no fewer than 590 comments.
-Clearly, it wasn’t just me who was unsure – nor the person who posted the original forum query.
+It wasn’t just me who was unsure – nor the person who posted the original forum query.
+A little more rooting revealed a Guardian article on the same subject, followed by no fewer than 590 comments.

 The response reflected a range of views similar to how my own had changed over time.
-Some people were adamant that you should remove that line altogether, if only to show that you were not a Luddite and incapable of using anything other than default settings.
+Some people were adamant that you should remove that line altogether to show that you were not a Luddite and incapable of using anything other than default settings.

-One person even argued that email signatures don’t matter at all; in fact, they were a distraction from the message and best left off.
+One person even argued that email signatures don’t matter; they were a distraction from the message and best left off.
 I would certainly argue strongly against that advice.
 At the very least, a signature should contain a phone number unless you specifically don’t want your correspondent(s) to know it.
-I’ve often cursed the lack of this information in an email when I needed to contact someone urgently – say, to explain that I was running late or even to place some business.
+I’ve often cursed the lack of this information in an email when I needed to contact someone urgently to explain that I was running late or even to place some business.
 (This has resulted in potential suppliers losing sales on more than one occasion.)

-But opinion generally seemed divided between those who thought the line irrelevant and those who thought it important in setting context and therefore how much detail you should expect.
+But opinion generally seemed divided between those who thought the line irrelevant and those who thought it necessary to set the context and how much detail you should expect.

-Clearly there was still some confusion, so I went in search of a better answer.
+There was still some confusion, so I searched for a better answer.
 I wondered if there had even been any definitive research on the topic.

 The science of sizing people up